two korean women in traditional dress

 How hard is it to learn Korean?

-Korean is a difficult language to learn for English speakers.
-It has significant linguistic differences.
+Korean is a difficult language to learn for English speakers because the two have significant linguistic differences.
 For example, the languages use different alphabets and different sentence structures.
 But this doesn’t mean it’s impossible to learn Korean.
 It only means that you might need to dedicate more time to studying than a language that’s more closely related to English, such as Spanish or Italian.

 How do I learn Korean fluently?